-The City of Oklahoma City's Human Resources Department offers classroom nondiscrimination and anti-harassment training on a quarterly basis.
+The City of Oklahoma City's Human Resources Department offers classroom training regarding EEO-related discrimination and/or harassment (including sexual harassment), workplace bullying, and retaliation.
 All employees are required to complete the online or in-person version of this training within the first thirty days of employment.
-Employees may enroll in the course on the City intranet site or by contacting the Labor Relations Division of the Human Resources Department at 297-2410.
+Employees may enroll in the course on the City intranet site or by contacting the Employee and Labor Relations Division of the Human Resources Department at 297-2410.
 All personnel are required to complete the training on an annual basis.
-Additional on-site training is available at the request of the department or division head.
+Additional on-site training is available at the request of the department or division leader.
 Each department is responsible for maintaining employee training records of nondiscrimination and antiharassment training.